doorkeeper-gem/doorkeeper/README.md

 The gem is under constant development.
 It is based in the [version 22 of the OAuth specification](http://tools.ietf.org/html/draft-ietf-oauth-v2-22) and it still does not support all OAuth features.

-For more information about the supported features, check out the related [page in the wiki](https://github.com/applicake/doorkeeper/wiki/Supported-Features).
-For more information about OAuth 2 go to [OAuth 2 Specs (Draft)](http://tools.ietf.org/html/draft-ietf-oauth-v2-22).
+## Useful links

+- For documentation, please check out our [wiki](https://github.com/applicake/doorkeeper/wiki)
+- For general questions, please post it in our [google groups](https://groups.google.com/forum/?fromgroups#!forum/doorkeeper-gem) or [stack overflow](http://stackoverflow.com/questions/tagged/doorkeeper)

 ## Requirements

-### Ruby

-- 1.8.7, 1.9.2 or 1.9.3
+- Ruby 1.8.7, 1.9.2 or 1.9.3

-### Rails

-- 3.1.x or 3.2.x
+- Rails 3.1.x or 3.2.x

-### ORM

-- ActiveRecord
-- Mongoid 2
-- Mongoid 3
+- ORM ActiveRecord, Mongoid 2, Mongoid 3 or MongoMapper
-- MongoMapper

 ## Installation